Golf Tutorials

 • It Utilizes the Club's Loft: Every iron in your bag is designed with a specific loft angle to get the ball airborne.
 By hitting down, you allow the club's design to do its job.
 Trying to help the ball up by scooping it actually reduces the effective loft and leads to weak, low shots.

-• It Generates Consistent Backspin: Compressing the ball with a downward a strong strike and a downward golf swing imparts backspin.
-This is what helps your approach shots fly straight, hold their line in the wind, and stop quickly on the green.
+• It Generates Consistent Backspin: Compressing the ball with a strong strike and a downward golf swing imparts backspin.
+This helps your approach shots fly straight, hold their line in the wind, and stop quickly on the green.

 A good impact is nearly impossible without starting from a good address position.
 If you want to encourage a downward angle of attack, you need to set up for it.
 Here are the three non-negotiables in your iron setup that will make hitting down feel natural.